opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     :param file_name: Name of the file where randomized tree data is stored.

-    :param is: Output stream associated with the file where randomized tree data is stored.
+    :param os: Output stream associated with the file where randomized tree data is stored.